 1. Buying Extra Pension in the LGPS - Additional Pension Contributions

 If you are in the main section of the LGPS you can pay additional contributions to buy up to £7,316 of extra pension.
 You can choose to pay for the extra pension by spreading the payment of the Additional Pension Contributions (APCs) over a number of complete years or by paying a lump sum.

 If you wish to spread the payment, the regular contributions would be deducted from your pay, just like your normal pension contributions.
-Your normal contributions plus the APCs are deducted before your tax is worked out, so, if you pay tax, you receive tax relief automatically through the payroll.
+Your normal contributions plus the APCs are deducted before your tax is worked out.
+If you pay tax, you will receive tax relief automatically through the payroll.

 Tax relief is available on all pension contributions up to 100% of your taxable earnings.